About Short-Term Scientific Missions:

 EURO-CHOLANGIO-NET (European Cholangiocarcinoma Network) is actively seeking investigators to take part in short-term scientific missions (STSMs) in COST Action member countries or at approved institutions.
 STSMs are training initiatives that have a minimum duration of at least 5 days (including travel).
 The aims of STSMs are to promote collaboration and exchanges between participating institutions by providing investigators with the opportunity to visit institutions of scientific excellence in order to learn techniques or expertise that may be lacking at the local institution.

 Successful applicants will receive a STSM grant to be applied towards their overall travel, accommodation, and meal expenses according to the following scheme:

-- Up to a maximum of EUR 3 500 in total can be afforded to each successful applicant, based on the duration of the STSM and the availability of funds.
+- Up to a maximum of EUR 4 000 in total can be afforded to each successful applicant, based on the duration of the STSM and the availability of funds.

 What we are looking for:

 We are seeking investigators to take part in short-term scientific missions.
-STSM applicants must be engaged in an official research programme as a PhD student or postdoctoral fellow or can be employed by, or affiliated to, an institution, organisation, or legal entity which has within its remit a clear association with performing research and is located in a full COST member country or near neighbor country.
+STSM applicants must be affiliated to an institution, organisation, or legal entity which has within its remit a clear association with performing research and is located in a full COST member country or near neighbor country.
 For more details see here: Annex-I-level-A-Country-and-Organisations-Table-REVISION.pdf (cost.eu)

-We invite interested investigators to submit their proposals that address how we can achieve the objectives of our Action, with particular reference to the development and dissemination of registries and the main working group projects.
-Proposals will be selected on the basis of scientific excellence, young researcher participation, gender equality, geographical inclusiveness, and inclusiveness target country involvement.
+We invite interested applicants to submit their proposals that address how we can achieve the objectives of our Action, with particular reference to the development and dissemination of registries and the main working group projects.
+Proposals will be selected on the basis of scientific excellence, young researcher participation, gender equality, geographical inclusiveness, and inclusiveness target country and near neighbor involvement.

-Please refer to the Memorandum of Understanding on our website for more information about our Action, deliverable objectives, implementation strategies, and working groups: https://www.cost.eu/actions/CA18122/#downloads
+Please refer to our Memorandum of Understanding for more information about our Action, deliverable objectives, implementation strategies, and working groups:

 How to apply: